 Regardless of whether you devour dips with gusto or just want a tiny bit to complement your fried fare, there's no shortage of options around town, ranging from fudge desserts to mayo packed with Indian flavors.

-Entries tagged with 'phil's last stand'
+'phil's last stand' on Serious Eats

 So many stories about hot dogs have gone up this month, you may wonder whether we eat anything else in Chicago.
 But some of my favorite hot dog stands serve items that are just as good, and in some cases, even better than the dogs.